Skip to content

 });

-By default, if the container id of the canvas is _scene, we don't need to manually get the DOM element.
+By default, if the canvas container id is _scene, we don't need to manually get the DOM element.

-You should see a pink cube spinning in the center of the screen! getting-started.gif
+You should see a pink cube rotating in the center of the screen!

 Chart Mode

-The above introduces how to introduce three-auto into the project, but obviously this is not enough.
-Let me see how to render a 3D map!
+Above we introduced how to import three-auto into your project, but obviously this is not enough.
+Let's see how to render a 3D map!

 • main.ts